German Karstadt store closures would be costly, union official tells paper

 Karstadt, a familiar sight in German cities and the owner of the famous KaDeWe luxury department store in Berlin, has seen its sales fall while rival chain Kaufhof gained market share.

-Arno Peukes, who represents employees on Karstadt's supervisory board and is also an official at services trade union Verdi, said closure costs could be in excess of 300 million euros (238.84 million pounds) if Karstadt were to close 20 to 30 of its 83 stores.
+Arno Peukes, who represents employees on Karstadt's supervisory board and is also an official at services trade union Verdi, said closure costs could be in excess of 300 million euros ($390 million) if Karstadt were to close 20 to 30 of its 83 stores.

 "Closing a store costs a lot of money, 10-15 million euros for (redundancy) and ongoing real estate rental contracts alone," Peukes told Tagesspiegel newspaper in report released ahead of publication on Monday.